Operation Chesterfield

-Operation Chesterfield was the assault by the 1st Canadian Division on the Hitler Line, on May 23-24 1944 during World War II.
+Operation Chesterfield was the assault by Canadian and Polish forces on the Hitler Line, on May 23-24 1944 during World War II.
 The Hitler Line was a German fortified defensive line south of Rome.

 Initial attempts to penetrate the defenses before they had been effectively manned had failed and a set piece, prepared assault became necessary.
 The action was hard-fought and the Germans launched repeated counterattacks over the two days, attempting to retake their former positions.
-Ultimately, Allied forces penetrated the Hitler line and the German defenders had to retreat, in some disorder.
+Ultimately, Allied forces of the 1st Canadian Division, 5th Canadian Armoured Division and II Polish Corps penetrated the Hitler line and the German defenders had to retreat, in some disorder.
 A corresponding same-day American breakout at the Anzio beachhead further weakened the German situation in Italy.